 The Company works very hard to keep its delinquency percentages low, and not to repossess vehicles.
 Accounts one day late are sent a notice in the mail.
 Accounts three days late are contacted by telephone.
 Notes from each telephone contact are electronically maintained in the Company's computer system.
 If a customer becomes severely delinquent in his or her payments, and management determines that timely collection of future payments is not probable, the Company will take steps to repossess the vehicle.
 The Company attempts to resolve payment delinquencies amicably prior to repossessing a vehicle.
 Periodically, the Company enters into contract modifications with its customers to extend the payment terms.
 The Company only enters into a contract modification or extension if it believes such action will increase the amount of monies the Company will ultimately realize on the customer's account.
 At the time of modification, the Company expects to collect amounts due including accrued interest at the contractual interest rate for the period of delay.
 Other than the extension of additional time, concessions are not granted to customers at the time of modifications.
 Modifications are minor and are made for pay-day changes, minor vehicle repairs and other reasons.
 For those vehicles that are repossessed, the majority are returned or surrendered by the customer on a voluntary basis.
 Other repossessions are performed by Company personnel or third party repossession agents.
-Depending on the condition of a repossessed vehicle, it will most likely be sold for cash on a wholesale basis primarily through physical and/or on-line auctions but a limited number could potentially be resold on a retail basis through a Company dealership.
+Depending on the condition of a repossessed vehicle, it is either resold on a retail basis through a Company dealership, or sold for cash on a wholesale basis primarily through physical and/or on-line auctions.

 The Company takes steps to repossess a vehicle when the customer becomes delinquent in his or her payments, and management determines that timely collection of future payments is not probable.
 Accounts are charged-off after the expiration of a statutory notice period for repossessed accounts, or when management determines that the timely collection of future payments is not probable for accounts where the Company has been unable to repossess the vehicle.
 For accounts with respect to which the vehicle was repossessed, the fair value of the repossessed vehicle is charged as a reduction of the gross finance receivable balance charged-off.
-On average, accounts are approximately 60 days past due at the time of charge-off.
+On average, accounts are approximately 62 days past due at the time of charge-off.
 For previously charged-off accounts that are subsequently recovered, the amount of such recovery is credited to the allowance for credit losses.